Ultimate Royal Icing Transfers Guide

 Dinosaur Eye Cookies – eyes

 I prepared eye as royal icing transfer.
-I piped each eye on separate piece of acetate.
+I piped each eye on a separate piece of acetate.

 Unicorn LOL Doll Cookies – eyes, ears, bangs